Extensions #

 Template helpers #

 A template helper is a named, invokable class.
-Provide a non-empty name in the attribute and implement __invoke().
+Provide a non-empty name, set helper: true, and implement __invoke().

 extensions/LatestRelease.php: